 What is the best city to learn Chinese in China?

 It depends on your priorities.
-For pure language acquisition speed at the best value, Guilin offers the strongest combination of deep immersion, affordable cost, and one-on-one instruction.
+From CLI's perspective, Guilin offers the strongest combination of deep immersion, manageable cost, and high-intensity instruction for learners focused on rapid Mandarin improvement in mainland China.
 Beijing is strongest for university credentials, Shanghai for career networking, and Taipei for world-class programs with traditional characters.

 Is Guilin good for learning Mandarin?